mphan94/elk-docker/Readme.md

 # Log stash in listening for file beat log on port 5044, please use filebeat.yml bellow for your filebeat

-# to install Logstash standalone outside of DOcker use logstash-standalone.yml, it will scan the log from file directly
+# to install Logstash standalone outside of DOcker use logstash-standalone.conf, it will scan the log from file directly